Setting Up and Using an Oxygen Concentrator the Right Way

 Before using the oxygen concentrator, give it at least 15-20 minutes to warm up.
 It takes some time for the oxygen concentrator to cycle through the proper air concentration.
 That means you’ll have to leave it turned on for a while before you can breathe the air it makes.

 Since the oxygen concentrator uses a substantial amount of power, it should be the only thing plugged into the outlet.
-You should not use an extension cord because it can cause short-circuits.
+You should not use an extension cord because it can cause short circuits.

 You will be able to hear the air being pumped loudly until the computer is turned on.
 Often double-check your device’s light indicators to ensure it’s in good working order.

-You must first find the litre control knob or click on your oxygen concentrator before using it.
+You must first find the liter control knob or click on your oxygen concentrator before using it.
 It could be labeled with liters per minute (LPM) or levels like 1, 2, 3, and so on.
 This knob must be adjusted to the specified liters per minute.
 If you have any questions about the environment, you can consult your doctor or a medical professional.

 Check the tubing for any bends or kinks before breathing in oxygen.
 Any break in the tubing will result in a lack of supply.
 If you’re going to use a mask, make sure there aren’t any holes around the edges of it.
 Depending on the design of your mask, wrap the elastic attachment around your head or around your ears.